John Edwards: Family

 While at UNC, he met Elizabeth Anania.
 They married in 1977 and had four children (Wade in 1979, Cate in 1982, Emma Claire in 1998, and Jack in 2000).
 In a widely-publicized extramarital affair, he fathered a daughter in 2008 with Rielle Hunter, a staffer on his 2008 presidential campaign.
 Edwards denied being the father until 2010.

 Wade was killed in a car accident when strong winds swept his Jeep off a North Carolina highway in 1996.
 Three weeks before his death, he was honored by First Lady Hillary Clinton at The White House as one of the 10 finalists in an essay contest sponsored by the National Endowment for the Humanities and the Voice of America for an essay he wrote on entering the voting booth with his father.
 Wade, accompanied by his parents and sister, went on to meet North Carolina Sen. Jesse Helms, who later entered Wade's essay and his obituary into the Congressional Record.
 Edwards and his wife began the Wade Edwards Foundation in their son's memory; the purpose of the non-profit organization is "to reward, encourage, and inspire young people in the pursuit of excellence."
 The foundation funded the Wade Edwards Learning Lab at Wade's high school, Needham B. Broughton High School in Raleigh, along with scholarship competitions and essay awards.

 On November 3, 2004, Elizabeth Edwards revealed that she had been diagnosed with breast cancer.
 She was treated by chemotherapy and radiotherapy, and continued to work within the Democratic Party and her husband's One America Committee.
 On March 22, 2007, during his campaign for the 2008 Democratic nomination for the presidency, Edwards and his wife announced that her cancer had returned; she was diagnosed with stage IV breast cancer, with newly discovered metastases to the bone and possibly to her lung.
 They said that the cancer was "no longer curable, but is completely treatable" and that they planned to continue campaigning together with an occasional break when she required treatment.

 In June 2010, Elizabeth published a book called Resilience.
 Her book is about the struggles of her marriage and how she was affected by her husband's affair.
 In the book, Elizabeth talks about how long she was in the dark about the affair and how many times her husband lied about the details of the affair.
 She never addresses John's mistress by name but calls her a "parasitic groupie" and claims that she is "pathetic".
 Elizabeth also opens up about how she tried to forgive her husband after she first learned of the affair but struggled to find forgiveness when he continued to lie.
 After Edwards's January 21, 2010, admission that he fathered a child with his mistress, Elizabeth obtained a legal separation from him and intended to file for divorce after a mandatory one-year waiting period.

 On December 7, 2010, Elizabeth died of metastatic breast cancer, aged 61.
+Edwards was present at her funeral, but did not speak.